We care deeply about our students and, above all, your safety. That is why we launched our Annual Safe Driving Campaign.

 Black Ice

-• During the winter, temperatures can change quickly, which can cause unpredictable road conditions.
+• Temperatures can change quickly during the winter, causing unpredictable road conditions.
 Although the road may look the same, black ice can form unexpectedly and may not be visible.

 • If you drive over black ice and start a skid, ease off the accelerator, and look and steer smoothly in the direction you want to go.